LotionDude/Java-Json-Convert/README.md

 #### Type flags

-Throws an error if the target object does not match the type of the request object.
+Throws an error if the target property does not match the type of the request object.
 (currently non-functional on response schema)

 - `--type=int`: Integer